William Marwick: Opening up the goldfields

 Following the discovery of gold in the Yilgarn in 1887, in Marwick's words:

 Marwick disposed of his interest in Cobb & Co in January 1896.

 Retirement and death

 Marwick retired in 1897.
 By that time he had built up large farming and pastoral interests in the York district.
 He travelled to England and America.
 He returned to Australia and toured the Eastern States, and in 1905 married Mary Ann in York.
 He returned to England to live in Wisbech, not far from his birthplace.
-He returned to Western Australia again in 1914, visiting his old friend Frank Craig in Balingup and touriing the South-West.
+He returned to Western Australia again in 1914, visiting his old friend Frank Craig in Balingup and touring the South-West.
 He died in 1925 aged 91, and Mary Ann died the following year in York.
 By the time of his death he had amassed considerable wealth.